O2741/SOC-Home-Lab-Telemetry/README.md

 sudo apt install nmap wireshark -y

-Configured Wireshark to run without root privileges by reconfiguring the package and adding the user to the wireshark group:
+Configured Wireshark to run without root privileges by reconfiguring the package and adding the user to the Wireshark group:

 sudo dpkg-reconfigure wireshark-common